kemblesong/music-player-challenge/INTERVIEWER_NOTES.md

 This document outlines how to evaluate candidate solutions, what an ideal implementation looks like, and specific signals to watch for during the interview.
 Because the project is large, make it clear to the candidate that they are not expected to cover everything in detail.
 Instead, once the core requirements are met, ask them to choose 2 or 3 areas to pay extra attention to (for example, accessibility and styling, or component structure and state management).
 For areas they don't dive into, encourage them to briefly describe what their "ideal" approach would be, to demonstrate their broader understanding.

+## Suggested Discussion Guide

+Use this as a rough guide for pacing the interview:

+### Before Coding (5 mins)
+- Introduce yourself and set expectations
+- Let them know they can look up APIs/documentation as needed
+- Explain they should ask questions if anything is unclear
+- Mention hints are provided in the README and can be used directly

+### During Coding (~80 mins)
+- Let the candidate work independently, but stay available for questions
+- If they get stuck, offer gentle nudges before revealing hints
+- Note their debugging approach and how they handle obstacles
+- Observe how they break down problems and manage their time

+### Code Review & Discussion (5 mins)
+- Ask them to walk through their implementation choices
+- Discuss trade-offs they considered
+- Ask about areas they'd improve given more time
+- Use the discussion questions below to probe deeper understanding

+### Wrap Up (5 mins)
+- Answer any questions they have about the role or team
+- Explain next steps in the process

 ## Ideal State Structure

 A well-structured solution should maintain these key state variables: